 When your credit score is changing, take a look at the following questions:

-- Did you spend more or less this month in comparison to prior months?
+- Did you spend more or less this month compared to prior months?
 If yes, your credit utilization ratio might have changed.

 - Have you missed a payment over the past couple of months?
 If so, it could be a delinquent account hurting your credit score.

-- Did a late payment or negative mark spot several years ago disappear from your credit report?
-If yes, then your credit score might be going upwards.
+- Did a late payment or negative mark spot disappear from your credit report several years ago?
+If yes, then your credit score might be going upward.

 - Did you apply for credit?
 An inquiry might have been filed on your report that could negatively affect it.